breadchan98/Computer-Store-Cloud/README.md

 ### Computer Store-Cloud

-A Custom Computer Store Ordering Process Website using Java Spring Boot, Hibernate, REST API, etc.
+A demo Tech Website for building and ordering computers.

+Title of Computer Shop: The TechTechCompany LLC, Inc. Ltd.

+Languages and Framework used:
+- HTML
+- CSS
+- Java
+- Spring Boot and MVC
+- Hibernate
+- Maven
+- REST
+- JBDC/JRA

 ![Alt text](src/main/resources/static/images/ComputerParts.png)

 ## Front-End (as of 12/27)
 - Home Page website with navigation between home and shop. (will add about page and information at home soon)
 - Create Page for creating a Custom PC (will expand more parts soon)
-- Order Form Page for finalizing order, includes Validation API (will include more information soon)
+- Order Form Page for finalizing order, includes Validation API for Checking Errors/Credit Card Validity, etc.

 ## Back-End (as of 12/27)
 The Web Application holds: